 Operating Principle and Performance

 An undercut anchor works by creating a positive mechanical interlock within a concrete structure.
 This positive mechanical interlock is what gives this type of anchor a performance way above that of normal mechanical expansion anchors.

-In the case of the Liebig Ultraplus, a special undercutting tool is used to create a uniformed void around the lower section of the drilled hole, Once the anchor is inserted, the spring loaded mechanism of the anchor forces out the expansion keys in to the void and the interlock is created.
+In the case of the Liebig Ultraplus, a special undercutting tool is used to create a uniformed void around the lower section of the drilled hole, Once the concrete anchor is inserted, the spring loaded mechanism of the anchor forces out the expansion keys in to the void and the interlock is created.
 This type of anchor and the interlock it creates offer by far the highest performance and resistance compared to other types of undercut anchor.
 Anchors are designed such that rather than concrete capacity it is the steel from which the anchor is produced which can be fully utilised to provide the ultimate resistance.

 Other types of undercut anchors tend to be installed as follows:-